ElliottBignell/DjangoBlogRoll/README.md

-# DjangoBlog
+# DjangoBlogroll
-Blog created using course material from Udemy
+Exercises from the Udemy course, slated for later use in the RPi photo suite